kaimast/geni-lib3/docs/source/tutorials/portalcontext.rst

 You should get a large structure of formatted output telling you version and configuration information about the GPO InstaGENI aggregate.
 If you get any errors read them thorougly and review what they may be telling you about any mistakes you may have made.
-You can also ask your
+You can also ask your instructor if at an in-person tutorial.

 =========
 Finished!
 =========

-Assuming you have experience no errors, your ``geni-lib`` installation is now set up and can communicate with all aggregates in the federation.
+Assuming you have experienced no errors, your ``geni-lib`` installation is now set up and can communicate with all aggregates in the federation.
 If you have any issues you can send a message to the `geni-users <https://groups.google.com/forum/#!forum/geni-users>`_ google group for help.